zahiruldu/global.hackathon/Teams/InvasoresDePastos/ABOUT.md

 ## About us

-- Miguel: I wish mi name was Jose too.
+- Miguel
-- Jose:
+- Jose: Alias Ferrete.
+Someone said beer?
 - Jose(2): People call me Joe, is shorter.
 I like to do stuff, like sleep and eat and so on.

 ## Languages we love